Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Cards and Pockets: I love the metallic and color options – shades I cannot find elsewhere.

-Here is one of my peony flowers I made with metallic paper from Cards and Pockets.
-So pretty, right?!
-If you want to see more flowers with metallic cardstock, check out my hydrangeas and Camellia roses!
+Here’s one of my peony flowers I made with metallic paper from Cards and Pockets.
+So pretty, right?
+If you want to see more flowers with metallic cardstock, check out my hydrangeas and Camellia roses.

 A close-up of pink ombre paper peonies with a yellow paper center and a green stem on a white background.
 You can learn how to make these easy paper flowers.